tradingeconomics/tradingeconomics/Documentation/source/index.html.md

 Without APIkeys all requests will return the default sample data.

+### Error codes

+* 200 - OK
+* 401 - Unauthorized (The user doesn't have an access, client key missing or wrong)
+* 403 - Forbidden (The user hit the maximum limit of downloads or was blocked)
+* 400 - Bad Request (Some error with a request, like a typo, wrong parameter, etc.)
+* 409 - Conflict (Throttle, to many requests per second, beyond the API limit)

 ### Notes

 * All API calls have a maximum limitation of 10000 rows.
 This limit can be different depending on your subscription.
+* API calls for Earnings, World Bank, Comtrade and Federal Reserv data have a maximum limitation of 500 rows.

 # Indicators